GuillaumeBld/WTI_Agent_Trading_Bot/README.md

 ## Core Components

-*   **Data Fetching**: Scripts to obtain options chain data for BTC.
-Currently uses a mock data generator but is designed for integration with APIs like Refinitiv.
+*   **Data Fetching**: Scripts obtain options chain data for BTC directly from the Refinitiv API (with a mock fallback if the API is unreachable).
 *   **Volatility Smirk Analysis**: Modules to calculate and interpret the volatility smirk from the options data.
 *   **Strategy**: Implements trading logic based on signals derived from the smirk analysis.
 *   **Agent Manager**: Orchestrates the various components of the bot.